 Everything seemed to be just peaches in 2008 until the bottom of the market fell out.
-With the collapse of Lehman Brothers, Bear Stearns, and the entire U.S. housing market, it created a global-wide recession.
+The collapse of Lehman Brothers, Bear Stearns, and the entire U.S. housing market, created a global-wide recession.
 As the money markets started to seize up and real panic began to spread throughout the entire financial system, the Fed and Central Banks came in and propped up the global markets.

 So, with the “manipulated” U.S. unemployment figure at a five-decade low of 3.7%, we are in for one HELL OF A WILD RIDE down the rollercoaster.